+Fig 1.
 Clavius and other impact craters on the Moon.

 An impact feature is any feature on the surface of a planet, moon, or asteroid that has resulted from a past collision with another object.
 Among the types or subtypes identified are impact craters, impact basins, multiringed basins, and palimpsests.

-An impact crater is a crater formed by the high-speed impact of a meteoroid, asteroid, or comet with a solid surface.
-Craters are a common feature on most moons (an exception is Io), asteroids, and rocky planets, and range in size from a few centimeters to over 1,000 kilometers across, in the case a large impact basin.
+An impact crater is a crater formed by the high-speed impact of a meteoroid, asteroid, or comet with a solid surface (Fig 1).
+Craters are a common feature on most moons (an exception is Io), asteroids, and rocky planets, and range in size from a few centimeters to over 1,000 km across, in the case a large impact basin.
 There is a general morphological progression from large to small craters: large craters might have several rings and smooth floors; intermediate craters tend to have a central peak (formed by melting and rebounding of the crust) and smooth floors; small craters have a simple bowl-shaped floor that is rough.
 Because impact craters degrade at different rates depending on their environment, they are valuable indicators of the age of a surface and the extent to which resurfacing has taken place.
-On Earth, for example, craters are rapidly degraded and destroyed by weathering processes; about 120 are known, with diameters ranging from 150 meters to 180 kilometers.
-One of the best preserved and most impressive is the Barringer Crater, near Winslow in northern Arizona.
+On Earth, for example, craters are rapidly degraded and destroyed by weathering processes; about 120 are known, with diameters ranging from 150 m to 180 km.
+One of the best preserved and most impressive is the Barringer crater, near Winslow in northern Arizona.
 On Mercury, by contrast, which lacks an atmosphere and is geologically inert, the landscape is peppered with craters dating back over 4 billion years.

-An impact basin is an impact crater that has a rim diameter greater than 300 kilometers.
+An impact basin is an impact crater that has a rim diameter greater than 300 km.
 Impact basins are produced by such violent impacts that they are always associated with extensive faulting and other deformations of the crust, and very large ejecta blankets.
 Over 40 impact basins have been identified on the Moon, the largest of which is the Imbrium Basin.

 A multiringed basin is a large impact feature surrounded by a series of concentric rings.
 Examples include Mare Orientale on the Moon, the Caloris Basin on Mercury, and Valhalla and Asgard on Callisto.
 The rings are similar to the ripples caused by throwing a stone into a pond; they are the peaks and troughs of rock made molten by the impact, which then froze in position as it cooled.